Crisis in South Sudan

 What Oxfam is doing

-We've reached more than 920,000 people in South Sudan with emergency food, clean water and sanitation services.
-We are also distributing commodity vouchers, fuel efficient stoves and grinding mills to provide greater food security in some of the camps and carrying out public health promotion.
+Your generous donation to Oxfam helps us to deliver emergency food, clean water and sanitation services.
+We also distribute commodity vouchers, fuel efficient stoves and grinding mills to provide greater food security in some of the camps and carrying out public health promotion.

 - In the Upper Nile region, Oxfam focuses on providing clean water, sanitation, public health promotion, and livelihood support including to Returnees in Renk and Malakal.